kzu/GitHubFunctions/readme.md

 ## Local development

-You can run the function app locally, but you won't be able to replicate the web-based authentication flow, since the callback URL in the GitHub will not match your production deployment.
+You can run the function app locally, but you won't be able to replicate the web-based authentication flow, since the callback URL in the GitHub app will not match your production deployment.
 This a limitation on the GH app side (Auth0 does allow multiple callback URLs, for example).
+In addition, the function app running locally, does not have the plumbing to handle the web-based auth flow that is provided by the Azure App Service.

 You can test the API-based device flow, however: